Israel Ber Neumann

+Israel Ber Neumann (1887–1961) was an Austria-Hungarian-born German and American art dealer and publisher, who was instrumental in the establishment of 20th-century art in Germany and the United States.
+He was also known by the names Jsrael Ber Neumann, J. B. Neumann, and I. B. Neumann.

 Early life

 Israel Ber Neumann, usually known as I.B.
-Neumann, was born in Austria.
+Neumann, was born on 2 March 1887 in Skole, Galicia, Austria-Hungary (now in Lviv Oblast, Ukraine).
 His father was an oil and lumber dealer.
 Neumann initially studied business but when he was nineteen began an apprenticeship to a book and picture dealer.

 In 1910, Neumann returned to Berlin, Germany and in 1911 opened a book and art shop where he exhibited the work of Edvard Munch and others.
-Neumann had many friends who were artists and in 1915-1916 he was secretary to the Berlin Secession, a prominent German artist association.
-By 1922 Neumann had branch offices in Bremen, Dusseldorf and Munich.
+Neumann had many friends who were artists and in 1915–1916 he was secretary to the Berlin Secession, a prominent German artist association.
+By 1922 Neumann had branch offices in Bremen, Düsseldorf and Munich.

 Art dealer in New York

 Neumann emigrated to the United States in 1923.
 Management of I. B. Neumann's Berlin gallery was taken over first by Alfred Flechtheim and then Karl Nierendorf.
 The Frankfurt shop was managed by his employee Günther Franke.

 In 1924 Neumann opened a 57th Street gallery and bookshop, first called J.B.
 Neumann's Print Room and later the New Art Circle gallery.